keepthrifty/keepthrifty.github.io/_posts/2016-02-28-march-challenge-household-care.md

 Thrifters,

-I’m happy to let you know that the first [KeepThrifty Experiment][keepthrifty-experiment] challenge is ready.
+I’m happy to let you know that the first [Keep Thrifty Experiment][keepthrifty-experiment] challenge is ready.
 For March 2016, your goal is to attack your spending in Household Care items.

 Household care includes: Paper towels, toilet paper, cleaning products, dinnerware; basically anything needed to keep your house “running” outside of food, electricity, etc. If that’s not clear enough, I’ve got a big list of the items I’ve put in this category for myself later in this post.